-Dividends are recognised as a liability and deducted from equity at the balance sheet date only if they are declared before or at the end of the reporting period.
-Dividends are disclosed when they are declared after the reporting period but before the consolidated financial statements are authorised for issue.
+Dividends and other distributions to owners are recognised as a liability and deducted from equity (retained earnings or share premium account) at the balance sheet date only if they are declared before or at the end of the reporting period.
+Dividends or other distributions to owners are disclosed when they are declared after the reporting period but before the consolidated financial statements are authorised for issue.